2024

 The day was a fitting tribute to St. Isidore and his wife St. Maria.
 The qualities found in the lives of Isidore and Maria: commitment to family, social justice work, love for the land, service to the poor, and a deep spirituality are qualities that exist in rural America.

-St. Isidore’s Day, Wednesday, May 14, 2024 will be held in the East Central Deanery.
-Please check back for more information as it becomes available.
+St. Isidore’s Day, Wednesday, May 14, 2024 was held in the East Central Deanery.

 St. Isidore’s Day 2022